ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: shunt_value

     For the NI 4050 only, specifies the shunt resistance value.
     The NI 4050 requires an external shunt resistor for current measurements.
-This attribute should be set to the value of shunt resistor.
+This property should be set to the value of shunt resistor.

     The following table lists the characteristics of this property.